idibon/java-client/README.md

 ### <a name="predict-idibon-public">predict-idibon-public Example App</a>

-This example is based off of [predict-content](predict-content), but uses an Idibon Public server running on the local system rather than the Idibon enterprise service.
+This example is based off of [predict-content](predict-content), but uses an Idibon Public server running on the local system rather than Idibon Terminal.

 To run